VRichardJP/LoLAnalyzer/README.md

 - You can download games from several patches by listing them in the config.ini file.
 See the list of all the patches for the synthax and existing patches.
 In order to download the most recent games first the patches should be ordered from the most recent to the oldest.
 - When you download games, you may experience some errors (see https://developer.riotgames.com/response-codes.html), most often: 404/503 if the data was not found/service is unavailable, 403 means your API-KEY has expired (edit config.ini with a new one from https://developer.riotgames.com/).
 - The downloaded games are located under DATABASE_ROOT/patches/PATCH/REGION/.
 You can change the patch/regions you're downloading games from by simply editing config.ini.
-- Extracted data location is DATABASE_ROOT/data.cvs and DATABASE_ROOT/extracted.txt and contains all the data you've downloaded (all patches/all regions)
+- Extracted data location is DATABASE_ROOT/extracted/ and DATABASE_ROOT/extracted.txt and contains all the data you've downloaded (all patches/all regions)
-- Preprocessed data location is DATABASE_ROOT/data_value.cvs.
-The pre-processing can take a lot of time and won't talk much but you can check that data_value.cvs is constantly groing
+- Preprocessed data location is DATABASE_ROOT/data/.
+The pre-processing can take a lot of time
-- Only data_value.cvs is used for the training, so if you need to free some space on your hard drive you can delete the data files from a patch you've already fully extracted (under DATABASE_ROOT/patches/).
+- Only DATABASE_ROOT/data/ is used for the training, so if you need to free some space on your hard drive you can delete the data files from a patch you've already fully extracted (under DATABASE_ROOT/patches/).
+Keep in mind if you don't configure the app properly, it may re-download games you've already used for training
 - The models you train are located under DATABASE_ROOT/model.